Price Discrimination in International Airline Markets: Inefficiency and Welfare

 \subsection{Welfare Triangle}

-Consider the first-best allocation: seats are allocated to the highest valuation passengers $(v,\xi)$ regardless of the timing of their arrival to the market.
-Under this allocation, the division of surplus would depend on the prices.
-Figure \ref{fig:welfare} shows the line between A and B associated with this efficient benchmark and forms the welfare triangle (OAB).
-Point A represents the full extraction of consumer surplus (i.e., price equals valuation), and point B represents maximum consumer surplus (i.e., prices equal the peanut costs).
+Consider the first-best allocation: seats are allocated to the highest-valuation passengers $(v,\xi)$ regardless of the timing of their arrival at the market.
+Under this allocation, the division of the surplus would depend on the prices.
+Figure \ref{fig:welfare} shows the line between A and B associated with this efficient benchmark and forms the welfare triangle (CAB).
+Point A represents the complete extraction of consumer surplus (i.e., price equals valuation), and point B represents maximum consumer surplus (i.e., prices equal the peanut costs).

-Point C (``Data") in Figure \ref{fig:welfare}, which is in the interior of the triangle OAB, denotes the division of surplus resulting from current pricing practices by airlines that we observe in our data and that we use to estimate our model.
-This outcome is preferable to no trade for both the airline and consumers but is strictly inside the welfare frontier due to the two inefficiency sources discussed above.
-The distance of C from A--B illustrates the magnitude of welfare-improving opportunities relative to current practice.
+Point D (``Data") in Figure \ref{fig:welfare}, which is in the interior of the triangle CAB, denotes the division of surplus resulting from current pricing practices by airlines that we observe in our data and that we use to estimate our model.
+This outcome is preferable to no trade by the airline and consumers, but it is strictly inside the welfare frontier due to the two sources of inefficiency discussed above.
+The distance of D from the line $\overline{\text {AB}}$ illustrates the magnitude of welfare-improving opportunities relative to current practice.